Loyola University > Quinlan School of Business > Academics > Graduate Degrees > MS > MS in Supply Chain Management

 - Forecasting methodologies to predict demand

 Graduates of our program are in high demand.
 Within a month of graduating, 100% of our graduates have a job, and usually within one month of graduation.

 Our students and alumni work at companies including BNSF, BP, Bosch, ITW, IBM, GE, Whirlpool, Maersk, Morton Salt, Fellowes, Northrop Grumman, Stepan, and Feeding America.

 Because Loyola is a member of the Jesuit network of 27 colleges and universities nationwide, our graduates can receive career services at Quinlan's Business Career Services, as well as at career centers at U.S. Jesuit colleges and universities.

 Classes are held weekday evenings on Loyola's Water Tower Campus, which is conveniently located off the Red Line in the heart of Chicago, as well as online.
 All courses are offered on campus and the majority of the courses are also offered online.
-The program is on a 10-week quarter system, and you can begin the program in any quarter.
+The program is on a 10-week quarter system, and you can begin the program in the fall or spring quarters.